Here are our favorite Christmas gifts for elementary-aged girls (ages 6-12):

 Hair chalk — A fun way to color the hair without all the mess of a real coloring kit.
 Include some shampoo and conditioner to complete the package.

 Nail Art Kit — You can get nail polish, nail stickers, polish remover and pads at your local drug store or the Dollar Tree.
-Consider putting it in this cute little polka dot cosmetic bag.
+Consider putting it in a cute little polka dot cosmetic bag.
+Or get her a Caboodles cosmetics case and indulge the young girl in all of us.

 Highlights magazine — The best part of Highlights magazine is the hidden pictures puzzle.
 It was the only redeeming part of my trip to the dentist.
 My 7-year old was given a magazine subscription last year and she has enjoyed it all year long.